gabx/R-project/TidyData/accelerometers/README.md

 This document has been writen using [R Markdown v2](http://rmarkdown. rstudio.com/), a **R** format that enables easy creation of dynamic documents.

+The *codeBook.pdf* has been writed using [Knitr](https://support.rstudio.com/hc/ en-us/articles/200552056-Using-Sweave-and-knitr)

 ### A quick note about ProjectTemplate
 [ProjectTemplate](http://projecttemplate.